ernest1027/SQLbutCQL/README.md

 1) Clone or download the repository
 2) Open a terminal at the file location
 3) Run the command 'make all'
-4) Run the command './main'
+4) Run the command './main test.db' where test.db can be replaced with the name of your database file.
 5) Play around with the SQLbutCQL REPL

 ### Current available commands